arminekhachatryan94/notes-app/README.md

 ## Frontend
 Ensure `npm` is installed.

-Go to the frontend folder:
+Go into the frontend folder:
 `cd frontend`

 Install dependencies:
 `npm install`

-To run the project:
+Run the project:
 `npm start`

 ## Backend
 Ensure `composer` is installed.

-Go to the backend folder:
+Go into the backend folder:
 `cd backend`

 Install dependencies: